 The easy tiles are a little too easy.
 So easy that defeating them becomes a little boring after a while.
 The true fun begins when attempting the hard tiles.
 These problems are far more perilous than 'Sick Pig' or 'Pregnancy' and are impossible to do with dice alone.
 You'll need to use cards to help you and if you still fail, different effects will happen.

-If you're interested in this game or the more backstabbing original they are available to buy them at Amazon.
+If you're interested in this game or the more backstabbing original they are available to buy on Amazon.
 You can visit Treefrog's home page here for more information.

 I didn't have much of a chance to get to grips with the game so I cannot give you much of an idea of what is involved.
 Since Sir Terry's death, the servers have been overloaded with fans and players coming back to the service.

-PC Gamer do have a wonderful article that describes it much better than I could - mainly because he could actually play it.
+PC Gamer does have a wonderful article that describes it much better than I could - mainly because he could actually play it.
 You can read it here.

 You can play the mud here.